Clear House Accountants Clear House Accountants

 Landlords might charge you if they want to recover legal costs incurred because of legal action taken by the tribunal.
 Such legal costs may arise due to the following reasons:

-• The leaseholders fail to pay an amount that was due to the landlord
+• The leaseholders failed to pay an amount that was due to the landlord

 • The leaseholders violate the terms of the lease.